BraedenLyman/ParentPal/README.md

 4. Click **"Save"** to save changes or **"Cancel"** to cancel

 **Deleting Health Records**
-(Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are deleting)
+</br>(Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are deleting)

 1. Click the **Delete** icon (The trash icon on the health record card)
 2. A modal will appear with a delete health record confirmation